lperrin/drag-highlight/README.md

 Now, what the plugin does is simply use the Data API to count the number of `dragenter`/`dragleave` events received by droppables and their descendants.
 If the number is 1, then dragging is occuring.

+It will also prevent the default drop action: open the dropped content in the browser.
+Yeah, by default, if you miss the drop target, the browser navigates away and you lose everything you were doing.